SYMMETRY SURVEY · v0.1 DRAFT · APR 2026

 Symmetry catalog

-One card per discovered symmetry.
+One card per symmetry class in the survey.
 Each links to its detail page with the full invariant, derivation, and Lean theorem list.

 Interactive invariants

-Three working demos — pure JS, no frameworks.
-Each illustrates one symmetry class from the catalog.
+Three demos, plain JS.
+Each illustrates one idea from the survey — they are illustrations, not proofs; the guarantees live in the Lean theorems.
 Move a control and the invariant updates in real time.

 RoPE rotational equivalence